 Key rotation is the process of exchanging existing system keys for new system keys.
-Keys are used to encrypting sensitive data.
+Keys are used to encrypt sensitive data.
 Keys are encrypted using encryption algorithms and then stored on the system.
-Rotation of keys is done to prevent an adversary from obtaining the current key, then decrypting data encrypted with that key.
+The rotation of keys is done to prevent an adversary from obtaining the current key, then decrypting data encrypted with that key.

 Key rotation is performed by updating the encryption software with the newly generated key of the same encryption algorithm.
 The new key is then used to encrypt the existing data.